Terms and Conditions

 4.2.
 If the Contractor is actually unable to provide the Services or part of the Services, the Contractor must inform the Client immediately.

 4.3.
 If the provision of the Services is not technically possible, in particular because software or software-based services of the Client or third parties do not allow the provision of the Services, the Contracting Parties shall have no performance or compensation obligations.
 In particular, the Contractor is not obliged to implement missing functions in the software or in software-based services of the Client or third parties if this is not expressly part of the Service agreement.
+Services already rendered and proven expenses shall in any case be remunerated on a pro rata basis.

 4.4.
 The Contractor shall be obliged to take account of the Client’s requests for changes insofar as this is reasonable within the scope of the Contractor’s operational capacities, in particular with regard to costs and scheduling.

 4.5.
 Insofar as the examination of the change options or the realization of the desired changes affect the terms of the Contract, in particular the Contractor’s costs or the schedule, the Contracting Parties shall agree on an appropriate adjustment of the terms of the Contract, in particular an adjustment of the compensation as well as the milestones and the schedule.
 Unless otherwise agreed, the Contractor shall in this case carry out the work without taking the change requests into account until the Contract is adjusted.
+For projects remunerated according to the retainer model in accordance with Section 5.6 till 5.8, the provisions in Section 5.8 shall apply primarily to scope changes and any adjustments to the term/remuneration resulting from such scope changes.

 4.6.
 If a comprehensive examination of the additional costs is necessary, the Contractor may request a separate commission for this.